-The team organise lists so the staff and volunteers know which foods to distribute to the right charity and community partners.
+The team organise lists so the staff and volunteers know which foods to distribute.
+In short, they need to make sure the right things go to the right charity and community partners.
 It is important to do these lists so that the food gets to the people who need it.
-Derek told me that some people don’t have ovens to cook, so they need to receive food which can be made with just a kettle, like pot noodles.
+Derek told me that some people don’t have ovens to cook.
+As a result, they need to receive food that can be made with just a kettle, like pot noodles.

-The existing warehouse is split in to two parts.
+The existing warehouse is split into two parts.
 The other side is a room which is a fridge.
-It looks really big compared to the fridge I have at home, but it is packed full because so many people rely on FareShare to provide food for them.
+It looks really big compared to the fridge I have at home, too.
+But it is full to the brim because so many people rely on FareShare to provide food for them.

 The staff need to work really quickly to get food out so there is space for the next delivery.
 The racks in the warehouse are stacked up to the roof because there isn’t a lot of space in comparison to the amount of food that they handle.